 “I know all this seems like it’s time-consuming, but these days, in truth, people do have a bit more time on their hands,” he says.
 “Let’s be methodical and be safe and not take any chances.”

-BEWARE: SFPD Issues Warning About Fraudulent Door-to-Door Visitors & Corona Virus Scams
+BEWARE: SFPD Issues Warning About Fraudulent Door-to-Door Visitors & Coronvirus Scams

 San Francisco Police Department is receiving information about subjects going door to door and claiming to be employees of the Centers for Disease Control (CDC) or the San Francisco Department of Public Health (SFDPH).
 These subjects are apparently asking for entry into residences to conduct inspections or searches.
 Neither the CDC nor SFDPH have personnel going door-to-door conducting inspections.